ChrysalisSC/project-croc-bot/README.md

 }
 ```

-# How to make a discord bot
+# How to make a discord bot on local server
 - head to https://discord.com/developers/applications.
 - create a new application
 - in oauth2 click on **bot** and then **administrator** and copy paste the link at the bottom to add it to your dev server.